Marriage and divorce are two significant life events that can have a huge

 forget to schedule date nights.
 Your marriage is worth it!

-Whether you are thinking of marriage, are married, or embarking on a divorce,
+Whether you are thinking of marriage, married or embarking on a divorce,

 remember to give it all some time.
 Marriage is challenging and exciting,